raspberrypilearning/silly-eyes/en/step_4.md

 --- task ---

 **Test:** Work on your sprites until they interact in the way that you want.

-Try one change at a time and test what it does so that you can easily spot each change and undo anything that you do not like.
+**Tip:** Try one change at a time and test what it does so that you can easily spot each change and undo anything that you do not like.

 --- /task ---